azuwis/ruby-gphotos/README.md

     :passwd_exec: pass show foo@gmail.com

-Cookies will be saved in `~/.gphotos.cookies`, so you don't need to login every time.
+ChromeDriver user data(browser settings, cookies, cache) will be saved in `~/.gphotos/chromedriver`, so you don't need to login every time.
+If you encounter any browser related problem, remove the user data directory and retry.

 ## Development